-In a large bowl, use a spatula to mix the mayonnaise, mustard, kosher salt, garlic powder, dried thyme, and cayenne.
-Add the chicken tenders and toss to coat.
+In a large bowl, use a spatula to mix the mayonnaise, mustard, kosher salt, black pepper, garlic powder, dried thyme, and cayenne.
+Pat the chicken tenders dry with paper towels, then add them to the mixture and toss to coat.

-Place the coated chicken tenders on the prepared roasting rack.
+Place the coated chicken tenders on the prepared roasting rack, not touching.
 Lightly spray them with avocado oil and sprinkle them with paprika.

 Bake the tenders for 15 minutes in the middle of the oven.
 Switch the oven to broil, keeping the baking sheet on the middle rack, and broil the tenders until golden brown and cooked through, about 2 minutes per side.
 Their internal temperature should reach 165ºF.